 By Tracy Henderson, LMHCA

 How many times have you had a conversation with a friend or colleague about their recent weekly “date night” and all the while they were beaming with excitement projecting a joy that you haven’t felt in some time?
 Meanwhile, you power through the conversation and reciprocate your happiness for them but subsequently walk away with a hint of angst regarding your own “date night” dilemma.
+When you learn to create your own ritual, you create more connection.

-Subsequently, your mind races back and forth dissecting the advantages your friend or colleague has over you.
+Your mind races back and forth dissecting the advantages your friend or colleague has over you.
 Their advantages include close family nearby to watch their kids and flexible work schedules.
 Your challenges include a partner who travels frequently and families that live several states away.

 There are numerous logistical challenges associated with consistently executing a weekly “date night.”
 You’re not alone in this battle.
 In addition, to the logistical challenges of setting up a weekly ritual there are also many mental stressors that can weave their way into the situation.
 You may be asking yourself what should we do?
 Where should we go?
 Why am I always the one planning this?
 My partner always shoots down my ideas.

 When couples find themselves in a situation where they see more challenges to connect than opportunities, I like to offer an alternative perspective.
 While it is important for formal rituals of connection to be a part of the relationship there are numerous informal opportunities that can take place everyday.
 The beauty in these everyday informal opportunities is that they already exist, all you need to do is acknowledge them as rituals and create an intention around them.
+Dr. John Gottman has often written about the importance of rituals in both relationships and in families.

 - Set the alarm 30-45 minutes ahead and make time to cuddle and share physical affection.